shrutibhalerao/T-system-code/README.md

 Please find my attached manifest file and docs.

 As per requirement given I have prepared Bookstore application's manifest files to deploy API to Kubernetes cluster.
-It includes Dockerfile also which we can run locally using Rancher Desktop and which gives us Containerized application running status before running on Kubernetes pod.
+It includes Dockerfile also which we can run locally using Rancher Desktop and which gives us Containerized application running status before running on Kubernetes pod and installed with the required dependency.
 We can first create docker image and then run container from it.
-Below commands can be used to build and run Docker container:
+Below commands can be used to build and run Docker container locally:

 Build the Docker image:
 nerdctl build -t fastapi_app